How to Choose a CMS

 - Transparency.
 The CMS shouldn’t dictate any front-end design decisions, and it shouldn’t be easy to tell what CMS you’re using.

-* With Squarespace you give up some of the Transparency — the platform’s templates are not infinitely customizable — but you gain so many other benefits and features that the tradeoff is often well worth it.
+* With Squarespace you give up some of the Transparency and Flexibility — the platform’s templates are not infinitely customizable and certain functionalities are difficult/impossible to change — but you gain so many other benefits and features that the tradeoff is often well worth it.

 I’ve considered some of the more widely-used CMSes (e.g. Wordpress, Drupal, and Joomla) but don’t think they meet my criteria nearly as well.